[Paper] Data Repetition Beats Data Scaling in Long-CoT Supervised Fine-Tuning

 Overview

-The paper investigates a surprising twist in fine‑tuning large language models for chain‑of‑thought (CoT) reasoning: re‑using a small set of high‑quality examples many times can be more effective than feeding the model a massive, one‑pass dataset.
-By keeping the total number of gradient updates constant, the authors show that training for many epochs on a tiny dataset yields substantially higher reasoning accuracy on challenging benchmarks, without causing catastrophic forgetting.
+- By keeping the total number of gradient updates constant, the authors show that training for many epochs on a tiny dataset yields substantially higher reasoning accuracy on challenging benchmarks, without causing catastrophic forgetting.

 Key Contributions

-- Practical recipe for CoT supervised fine‑tuning (SFT): train on a curated small dataset, monitor token accuracy, and stop once it saturates—eliminating the need for costly data collection and large‑scale training.
+- Practical recipe for CoT supervised fine‑tuning (SFT): Train on a curated small dataset, monitor token accuracy, and stop once it saturates—eliminating the need for costly data collection and large‑scale training.

-- Conceptual framing of the “repetition advantage” as a new research problem, inviting the community to explain why full memorization can coincide with better generalization in LLMs.
+- Conceptual framing of the “repetition advantage”: Introduces a new research problem, inviting the community to explain why full memorization can coincide with better generalization in LLMs.

 Methodology